When Your Body Says “F*ck. No.”

 Creative writing where I began to write my way back to myself.

-When I was in the thick of it, drowning in my own stories about myself, I couldn't see clearly.
+When I was in the thick of it, drowning in my own stories, I couldn't see clearly.
 The stories I was making up were loud and convincing:

 I'll never recover from this.